godatadriven/mlops-workshop/data/README.md

 # Dataset

 In this tutorial, we are using publicly available data from a wind turbine in Turkey.
-We repeat: the data is not classified and is openly available.

 See: https://www.kaggle.com/datasets/berkerisen/wind-turbine-scada-dataset